matrix-org/matrix-spec-proposals/proposals/3531-hidden-messages.md

 This proposal would have the benefit of removing the hidden channel.

-However, servers typically purge redacted events after a while, both to save space and to comply with regulations.
-Unfortunately, if two servers receive a `m.room.undo_redaction` for the same event E, one of the servers may have purged E already.
-Both servers could make different choices (one server keeping E redacted, the other one making it unredacted).
-In turn, these choices would end up having different consequences if E subsequently receives a reaction.
-These consequences would cause divergence between the room views, which is not desirable.

-We could solve this by requiring that homeservers backup any redacted event, at least for some time, but this might contradict legal requirements in some countries, as well as the privacy preferences of individual administrators.

-Furthermore, this proposal opens different abuse vectors, through which a malicious moderator could undo a self-redaction by a user, e.g. after accidentally revealing private information.

-This could be mitigated by not allowing moderators to undo self redactions.
+However, servers are intended to redact events immediately and permanently, though regulations for some areas of operation require the contents to be preserved for a short amount of time.
+In any case, it is not possible to determine how long a server is willing or able to keep event contents, so we can only assume it has not kept them at all.
+Any attempt to undo redaction would, at best, race against this retention duration, which may differ across homeservers in the same room, and might end up causing divergence between the room views.

+Thus, undoing is not possible, in practice.

-#### Injecting content in redacted messages
+### Injecting content in redacted messages
 An alternative mechanism to undo redactions would be to let moderators un-redact a message by injecting new content in it.
 This would let clients or moderation bots such as Mjölnir implement undoing redactions by first backing up redacted